ramonbouckaert/avif-convert/README.md

 - HEIC (using [`libheif`](https://github.com/strukturag/libheif))
 - WebP (using [`libwebp`](https://chromium.googlesource.com/webm/libwebp/))

-Just like `avifenc`, `avif-convert` handles EXIF and XMP metadata properly.
+Just like `avifenc`, `avifconvert` handles EXIF and XMP metadata properly.

 This is not a drop-in replacement for `avifenc`, nor is it a very mature project.
 Many things won't work.
 Use at your discretion.